kidd/Me/snippets/readme.md

 My collection of advanced scripting tricks: https://raimonster.com/scripting-field-guide/

 ## lua
-instead of using https://github.com/dropbox/zxcvbn to validate a password, I wrote this to validate that passwords should have lowercase,uppercase, numbers, symbols, and the minimum lenght varies depending on the amount of different types:
+instead of using https://github.com/dropbox/zxcvbn to validate a password, I wrote this to validate that passwords should have lowercase,uppercase, numbers, symbols, and the minimum length varies depending on the amount of different types:

 - only one type: nope
 - two(for example upper and lower): 24